Lance Directory Namespace Catalog Spec¶

 This describes a Lance directory namespace with the namespace directory at /my/dir1/.

-It contains tables table1, table2, table3 sitting at table directories
+It contains active tables table1 and table2 at table directories

 Table Existence¶